ItsAsbreuk/itsa-gallery/src/gallery-itsascrollviewmodellist/README.md

 This module can also generate headers above the listitems.
 This is handy when you need f.i. alphabetical- or Date- headers.

 To render the items (and if you wish also the headers), you must define a 'template' for the Models and Headers.
 There are 3 header-levels to use.
-The templates must be passed through the attributes: <b>renderModel, groupHeader1, groupHeader2 and groupHeader3</b>.
+The templates must be passed through the attributes: <b>modelTemplate, groupHeader1, groupHeader2 and groupHeader3</b>.
 A template is a String that can be processed through Y.Lang.sub, or Y.Template.Micro.
 The Model-attributes are referred through {someAttribute}, or in case of
 Y.Template.Micro: <%= someAttribute %>

+The module can generate the view with an unsorted list, or table.
+This can be set with the attribute 'listType' (see example).
+Be aware that
+-should you use 'table'- the templates need to render the td-elements.

 As long as there are no <b>initial items</b> (for the first time , the classes 'itsa-modellistview-noinitialitems' and 'itsa-modellistview-view-noinitialitems' will be added to the boudingBox and viewNode.
+These can be used for styling.
+The messages that are use defaults to 'No data to display' and 'Loading...'.
+The latter will only be shown if the attribute 'showLoadMessage' is set true (and you didn't not use
+'itsa-modellistview-noinitialitems' to hide the widget...)

 During each renderingprocess, as there are no items at that time, the classes 'itsa-modellistview-noitems' and 'itsa-modellistview-view-noitems' will be added to the boudingBox and viewNode.